Enterprise risk management process

-- Risk identification and measurement;
+- Risk identification;

-- Maintenance and evolution of the model.
+- Maintenance of the model.

-Maintenance and evolution of the model
+Maintenance of the model

-The eRM model is maintained continuously and independently of the phases of the process, with the aim of constantly ensuring an effective model that reflects the technological and methodological progress made in the field of risk management.
+The ERM model is maintained continuously and independently of the phases of the process, with the aim of constantly ensuring an effective model that reflects the technological and methodological progress made in the field of risk management.